 From Before I Play

 - Melee attacks and Death from Above (DfA) will fire all of your support weapons as well as causing heavy damage to a single hit location.
-Note that DfA can severely damage your own legs, and causes a hefty chunk of stability damage.
+Note that DfA can severely damage your own legs, and causes a hefty chunk of stability damage to both you and your enemy.
+Use it as a finisher.

 - Melee attacks ignore evasion pips, making them useful against annoying light mechs trying to run circles around you.